OnionTing/TerraformLearning/Azure/TFE_install_Steps.md

 ## Step4: Connect to the VM
 1. Click on the VM that we just created. e.g. "Ting-TFE-Demo".
 Then click the "Connect" icon.
 2. Choose "SSH".
 3. Follow the instruction to connect.
+If you use iTerm, open the Terminal and input the following CLI:
+* 'chomod 400 <private key path>'
-If you use iTerm, open the Terminal and input the following CLI 'ssh -i <private key path> Ting-TFE-Demo-admin@ting-tfe-demo-dns.westus2.cloudapp.azure.com' the <private key path> is where you save the xxx.pem file.
+* 'ssh -i <private key path> Ting-TFE-Demo-admin@ting-tfe-demo-dns.westus2.cloudapp.azure.com'

+the <private key path> is where you save the xxx.pem file.
 You can read https://docs.microsoft.com/en-us/azure/virtual-machines/linux/quick-create-portal?toc=/azure/virtual-machines/linux/toc.json for more info.

 ## Step5: Install TFE (Terraform Enterprise) to the VM
 1. In the terminal which you SSH to the Azure VM, run the following command